Melanee-Melanee/Simple_Resume_Analyzer/README.md

 # Simple_Resume_Analyzer

-This notebook helps recruiters and hiring managers to identify the best resumes very quickly based on their custom keywords.
-This code can accelerate finding the top talent.
+This notebook helps recruiters and hiring managers to identify the best matched resumes very quickly and accelerate finding the top talent.
+This code can read a huge amount of PDF files (resumes) and sort them based on the most related keywords.

 ## Usage